-I know we’re only in the middle of October, but it’s definitely time to start thinking about holiday party planning!
-Whether you’re hosting an annual event, hoping to introduce a new tradition, or just trying to attend as many fun gatherings as possible, it’s better to plan your social calendar early.
+Are you hosting any holiday parties this year?
+Whether you’re hosting a recurring annual event, want to introduce a new tradition, or just trying to attend as many fun gatherings as possible, it’s better to plan your social calendar early.
 Party planning doesn’t have to be hard!
 Save these simple holiday party planning tips to make your next event as stress-free as possible.

 Holiday Party Planning 101

 Basically, decide on a party “theme” and make sure your guests know the plans.
 Will you be having a Christmas party?
 Hanukkah event?
 New Year’s Eve bash?
 Cookie exchange?
 Even a non-themed non-denominational casual get-together is a good idea if you want a party!
 This could also involve creating a dress code and may help guide your guest list.

 Make sure to plan your holiday party as early as possible if you’re having it on one of the “big” dates.
 Don’t forget to let your guests know what time you expect them to show up (and leave).
 Having your party at certain times of the day will also dictate the vibe of the event.
 Food and drink choices will vary depending if you’re hosting something during dinner, afterwards, or any other time of the day.
 Hosting a weekend brunch is a good idea for those busy holiday times as well :)

 If you’re hosting at home or in a small space, it’s best to let people know ahead of time so they don’t bring a few extra guests.
 Planning a fancy holiday party and have time?
 Feel free to send out formal invitations and have guests RSVP.
 Don’t want the hassle?
 A simple text message or phone call is all you need to confirm your guest count.